 The tile snaps apart and together again very easily.
 I break it into 3 sections of 2' x 4'.

 Now if you are placing this puppy play area on vinyl flooring, you just need a layer of newspaper, the tile and you are done.
 If you are placing it on a floor you want to protect, you need to go to Home Depot or a flooring place to get whatever cheap vinyl floor remnant you can.
 If you try to use some sort of soft sheeting like tarp or painting dropcloth, you may find cleaning it to be a pain.
 Stiff makes it easier to clean.

 Next is the exercise pen.
 I find 24" high sufficient to enclose the drain tile floor area.
 However if you are worried you have your very own Houdini, you can get taller.
-You can get the exercise pen shown in the photos here:
+You can get the exercise pen shown in the photos at most pet stores.